jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 multiple times with each rule result specifying another socket setting)
 -   `socks5.onCommand.internalFacingBindHost`: Specifies the binding
 host name or address for all internal-facing sockets
--   `socks5.onCommand.internalFacingBindTcpPortRange`: Specifies a
-binding port range for all internal-facing TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
 -   `socks5.onCommand.internalFacingBindUdpPortRange`: Specifies a
 binding port range for all internal-facing UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)